kartikkt/bank-transaction/CodeReview.md

 5. To help with immutability we can make input as final.
 6. Returning `-1F` for non-existing accounts might not be intuitive.
 Returning throwing an exception might be clearer.
 7. For thread safety, normal `HashMap` might cause issue.
 Instead using `ConcurrentHashMap` or synchronizing access to the map would be helpful.
 8. The map is accessed twice when updating the balance (`get` and `put`).
-This can be optimized to a single `compute` operation.
+This can be optimized to a single `compute` operation using `map.merge`  to update the balance, which reduces the number of map accesses and is thread-safe.
 9. Proper tests also need to be put in place to test each line and their functionality properly.
-10. `map.merge` can be used to update the balance, which reduces the number of map accesses and is thread-safe.
-11. Appropriate Exception handling is also needed, either in the service or calling function or in a global handler.
+10. Appropriate Exception handling is also needed, either in the service or calling function or in a global handler.

 ### **Suggested Implementation**